Anderh2718/Sentinel-C/README.md

 ## 🗂️ Contribution

-If you'd like to contribute to Sentinel-C, you can do so by suggesting improvements or reporting issues.
+If you'd like to contribute to Sentinel-C, you can suggest improvements or report issues.
 Please visit the Issues section of our repository for more information.

 ## 🌐 Community and Support